 Jenna joined Watsi on August 21st, 2014.
-Five years ago, Jenna became the 281st member to automatically support a new Watsi patient every month.
-Since then, 5,547 more people have become monthly donors!
-Jenna's most recent donation traveled 8,800 miles to support Hour, a grocery seller from Cambodia, to fund a mastoidectomy ear procedure.
+Seven years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jenna's most recent donation traveled 8,500 miles to support Phoebe, a fruit vendor from Kenya, to fund a hysterectomy.